Wade Traynham

-Wade Lanier Traynham (born February 3, 1942) is a former American football player who played for the Atlanta Falcons of the National Football League (NFL).
+Wade Lanier Traynham (born February 3, 1942) is an American former professional football player who was a kicker for the Atlanta Falcons of the National Football League (NFL).
 He played college football at Frederick College, but was "dismissed from the student body at Frederick College for disciplinary reasons."

 NFL career

 Wade Traynham was a kicker for the Atlanta Falcons in 1966 and 1967 after previously having kicked for the semi-pro Savannah Chiefs.
 He appeared in only 2 games in 1966, but was the Falcons' regular kicker in 1967.
 Although he was 0 for 1 on field goal attempts in 1966, and only 7 for 18 in 1967, he made all 24 extra point attempts in his career (22 of them in 1967).

 The Falcons traded Traynham to the Green Bay Packers on July 30, 1968 in exchange for offensive lineman Steve Duich, who the Packers had taken in the 5th round of the 1968 draft.
 But after going 1 for 4 on field goal attempts in three preseason games, the Packers cut Traynham on August 26, 1968.